SwiftGGTeam/the-swift-programming-language-in-chinese/TSPL.docc/LanguageGuide/ControlFlow.md

 if temperatureInFahrenheit <= 32 {
     print("It's very cold.
 Consider wearing a scarf.")
 } else {
     print("It's not that cold.
-Wear a t-shirt.")
+Wear a T-shirt.")
 }
 // Prints "It's not that cold.
-Wear a t-shirt."
+Wear a T-shirt."
 ```

 <!--